 - gaining a deeper level of understanding about issues and research, and then

-- communicating a meaningful idea to readers – regardless of whether you’re writing for the general public or medical professionals
+- communicating a meaningful idea to readers – regardless of whether you’re writing for the general public or medical professionals.

-Experience vs degree
+Writing experience vs medical degree

 She told me that, despite her lack of credentials, she felt as if she’d completed a medical degree.